-2.2.1 The wall thickness of pipes operating under the internal pressure is to be not less than that determined by Formula (2.3.1), Part VIII "Systems and Piping" of the Rules for the Classification with due regard for the following values involved in the formula.

-2.2.1.1 p (design pressure) is the maximum pressure, to which the system may be subjected in service.
-For pipelines or components thereof the greater of the following values is to be taken as the design pressure: the pressure of the saturated cargo vapours at 45 °C - for the pipelines or components thereof which contain cargo vapours or some amount of liquid cargo and may be disconnected from the relief valves;
+- 2.2.1 The wall thickness of pipes operating under the internal pressure is to be not less than that determined by Formula (2.3.1), Part VIII "Systems and Piping" of the Rules for the Classification with due regard for the following values involved in the formula. - 2.2.1.1 p (design pressure) is the maximum pressure, to which the system may be subjected in service.
+The greater of the following design conditions shall be used for piping, piping systems and components, based on the cargoes being carried: